 Did you know?The Nyatapola temple is dedicated to the Hindu goddess Siddhi Lakshmiare the wrathful manifestation of the Goddess Durga.

-Nyatapola means “5-story temple” in the Newari language which is one of the oldest languages in Nepal.
+Nyatapola means “5-story temple” in the Newari language coming from the word "Nyaa" which is the number 5.

 The temple survived the 1934 earthquake which destroyed over 1/3 of the other temples in Bhaktapur.